 Letter to Processors of Dungeness Crab

-- Next round of sampling is scheduled for 11/25 for zones J, K and L (J as buffer zone).
+- Next round of sampling for zones 50 - E, I, J, K and L to begin on 12/2.
+J is being sampled as a buffer to K.

 - J, K and L crab landed 11/16.
 Zones 50 - K and L viscera results above the limit for domoic acid in viscera.
 Zone 50 - J viscera is below the limit.
 Crab leg meat results for zone K and L all below the limit.